Nrosa01/Golf-Royale/README.md

 Here I'll lazily list features and thing I want to get done as far of now.
 They are ordered by priority.
 Finish time won't be written because just depends on whether I feel like programming or not.

 - [x] Update Makefile to build debug and release.
-- [ ] Sanity check program arguments, quit game if SDL fails to init.
+- [x] Sanity check program arguments, quit game if SDL fails to init.
 - [ ] Add an input thread to the server to be able to quit it safely.
 - [ ] Improve ball physics (implement continuos collision detection).
 - [ ] Change netcode from sockets to SDL_Net (TCP instead of UDP).
-- [ ] Improve text render efficiency.
+- [x] Improve text render efficiency.
 - [ ] Refactor ball code, separate offline from remote.
 - [ ] Add visual feedback of where you start to press the ball.
-- [ ] Add Windows and CetOS support (build .exe, .deb and .rpm).
+- [ ] Add Windows and CentOS support (build .exe, .deb and .rpm).
-- [ ] Serialize levels in a single uint32.
+- [ ] Serialize levels in 128 bytes as maximum.
-- [ ] Improve physics (changing ball "collider" to circle collider, or using Box2D).
+- [ ] Make the ball use a circle collider.
+- [ ] Implemente fixedUpdate step and proper physics.
 - [ ] Ground types (ice, normal...).
 - [ ] Level editor.
 - [ ] Refactor code, separate engine from game.
 - [ ] Change windows ratio to 16/9, add real adaptative UI and fullscreen support.
 - [ ] Automatically turn off server after not receiving petitions for x time.
+- [ ] Add support for rooms for more than 2 players (8 max)

 # FAQ